zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 image:
   path: /assets/posts/github-actions/gh_actions.png
 ---

+# :round_pushpin: Whats the point of Github Actions?

 The first thing that pops up when you google the term `Continuous Integration` is the following definition:
 `Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors